jakmeier/Lagrange/_posts/en/2021-05-28-Untapped-Rust.md

 Of course, I knew my code makes sense and I had been using it effectively.
 But articulating why my (admittedly weird) approach makes any sense was challenging.
 Beyond that, striking the balance between brevity and not leaving out important details was extremely difficult.

-Anyway, I hope this final version makes my points clear.
+Anyway, I hope this final version makes my point clear: We (as a community) can use Rust types for more than we've done so far.

 I always try to write for the widest possible audience.
 But I fear this time, it might only be digestible by veteran Rust programmers.
 Please let me know if you have any feedback regarding this.
 (Or otherwise.)
 I'm always looking to improve my writing.

 Finally, I'm really interested to hear more opinions about this kind of dynamic typing.
+(Taking it even further than [AnyMap][anymap] already does.)
 Do you think it's a hidden gem waiting to be applied more widely in Rust?
 Or do you think it very niche and should rarely, if ever be used?

 *This blog has been shared on the [Rust programming forum](https://users.rust-lang.org/t/blog-post-untapped-potential-in-rust-s-type-system/60372).*